WePesa/pizza-demo/docs/how-it-works.md

 ## Intro

 ###This app is intended to get you started using the bloc API, which is powered by a STRATO API.
-It demonstrates 3 main feature of the bloc api.
+It demonstrates 3 main features of the bloc api.

   * Key creation and management
   * Smart contract creation